-The park is open, but there are many trail closures due to hurricane damage.
-This includes the stairs leading down to the Raven Rock Cliff.
-Campsites are closed too.
+The park is open, but there are a few trail closures due to hurricane damage.
+Canoe Camp and Group Camp are closed.
 The East Loop Bridle Trail is closed due to trail construction.
 Please check at the visitor center for routes.
-Please do not cross barricades or danger tape.Posted on: Friday, October 12, 2018
+Please do not cross barricades or danger tape.Last updated on: Wednesday, November 28, 2018

 Scenic trails invite you to journey into the park's interior.
 Raven Rock offers a variety of trails.
 Travel them on foot or on horseback.

 A number of trails in the park traverse a variety of terrains.
 Raven Rock Loop Trail travels through a hardwood forest on its one-mile trip to the park's centerpiece, Raven Rock.
 Wooden stairs down the face of the river bluff lead to the base of Raven Rock where the river bank provides a place to examine the area beneath the overhang.
 A stone balcony along the way overlooks the river and the flood plains beyond.
 Other trails offer access to fishing holes and idyllic scenery.